BermanLaboratory/Feature_Extraction_By_Finetuning_KimiaNet/docs/README.md

 Stain Normalization Can Either be Done dynamically when loading images to the deep learning model or creating by creating a completely new dataset.
 Reinhard, Vahadne, Macenko methods are being used for stain normalization.
 The implementations of these methods by [HistomicsTk](https://digitalslidearchive.github.io/HistomicsTK/) and [StainTools](https://github.com/Peter554/StainTools) have been used.

-The Patches can be normalized using a standard patch or using mean and sd for the target color space.
+The Patches can be normalized using a standard patch or using mean and standard deviation for target image space.

 Sample Command
 ```shell